 Should you buy the Apple AirPods?

 Let’s be honest, you’re probably not buying AirPods for sound quality.
-If you are, you’re better off just getting the regular Earpods because they sound very, very similar.
+If you are, you’re better off finding something on our list of alternatives to scratch that itch.
 The only difference I can find between them is that the AirPods have killer features, and they’re wireless.
 The reasons to buy the AirPods have nothing to do with sound and everything to do with convenience, but that only works if you have an iPhone.
 The charging case is amazingly built and easy to carry; removing one ‘bud to pause or play music works perfectly, and the connection rarely drops.
+Plus, the new version gives the Airpods even more battery life and you can charge the case wirelessly which is nice.

 That said, they’re clearly made for iOS users and they still don’t offer much in terms of extra functionality—Android users have absolutely no reason to buy these.
 The Jabra Elite Sport Wireless or Bragi Dash also offer things like heart rate monitoring, workout tips, sweat or waterproofing, and a nicer design in my opinion.
 But they’re also significantly pricier.
-If you don’t care about any of those features and just want to listen to music, the AirPods aren’t terribly priced at $159.
+If you don’t care about any of those features and just want to listen to music, the new AirPods with the updated wireless charging case aren’t terribly priced at $199.